What Makes the Best Survival Minecraft Server?

-Rather than claiming there’s a single “best” option for everyone, this post breaks down what actually makes a great survival Minecraft server — and helps you decide what’s best for you.
+Rather than claiming there’s a single “best” option for everyone, this guide breaks down what actually makes a great survival Minecraft server — and helps you decide what’s best for you.

 What Do Players Usually Mean by “Best Survival Minecraft Server”?